A Few Things About Us

 As one of thirteen Associations in the Fareham Borough, and one of over 100 in Hampshire, PCA shares common aims with many organisations including Hampshire County Council and other public bodies that contribute resources of interest.

 The Association is a registered charity and is governed by a board of trustees.
-Trustees are elected and nominated by association members, who represent Sections (groups) which are as diverse as Lunch Club to Prime Time
+Trustees are elected and nominated by association members, who represent groups as diverse as Lunch Club to Prime Time

 PCA is an independent charitable membership organisation providing activities, facilities and services to local people.
-Founded in 1962, PCA runs many member-led groups (known as Sections), organises events and works in partnership with local agencies to address community needs.
+The association runs many member-led groups (known as Sections), organises events and works in partnership with local agencies to address community needs.
 In 2013, PCA moved to its current central location where it has developed new initiatives to meet local interests.
 Activities include arts, sports, IT, children and family services, adult and community learning and services for older people.
 PCA also organises the Portchester Gala and the Portchester Precinct Christmas tree and lights.